New Zealand Diploma in Architectural Technology

 ---|---|---|---|---|---|

-Components of this programme are on Moodle, Wintec’s online education system.
+Components of this programme are on the Wintec student online portal Moodle.
 That means you can plan your study around other commitments, or take on part-time employment through our industry connections while you study.

 Learning by doing